tensorflow/addons/CONTRIBUTING.md

  * Lastly, the functionality conforms to the contribution guidelines of its subpackage.

+Guidelines for new feature requests:

+* The feature contains an official refrence implementation.
+* The academic paper exceeds 50 citations.

 **Note: New contributions often require team-members to read a research paper and understand how it fits into the TensorFlow community.
 This process can take longer than typical commit reviews so please bare with us**
 ## Tools needed for developement

 #### Linux